Production funding for film projects – international co-productions

 When and how can funding be applied for?

-There are four (4) application opportunities per year, with an administration time of five (5) weeks from the deadline.
+There are three (3) application opportunities per year, with an administration time of five (5) weeks from the deadline.
 Applications must be submitted by post.

 International co-productions relating to documentary film and short film are dealt with by the relevant Film Commissioner.
 Applications for these projects may be submitted at any time throughout the year.